-We all know that vacation snaps are a great way of re-living special moments and experiences shared while you are away.
-When it comes to capturing those precious moments, particularly on a ski vacation, there’s one clever little device which lets you call the shots and become the next Warren Miller as you create your very own ski movie.
+We all know that holiday snaps are a great way of re-living special moments and experiences shared while you are away.
+When it comes to capturing those precious moments, particularly on a ski holiday, there’s one clever little device which lets you call the shots and become the next Warren Miller as you create your very own ski movie.
 Put your hands together for the GoPro.

 1. Get up close and personal

 Remember that these cameras have an ultra-wide lens giving a wide field of view, enabling you to capture more of the scene in front of the lens.
 If you’re trying to film someone on skis, get as close as possible to avoid them being lost in the background – the golden rule is to have the camera no more than a couple of metres away from the centre of the action.

 2. Use a chest or helmet mount